 Gut is a leading international journal in gastroenterology and hepatology and has an established reputation for publishing first class clinical research of the alimentary tract, the liver, biliary tree and pancreas.
 Gut delivers up-to-date, authoritative, clinically oriented coverage in all areas of gastroenterology and hepatology.
 Regular features include articles describing novel mechanisms of disease and new management strategies, both diagnostic and therapeutic, likely to impact on clinical practice within the foreseeable future by leading authorities.

 Gut is an official journal of the British Society of Gastroenterology.

-To celebrate the latest impact factor of 17.016 we have made the top ten cited articles from the past three years free to access.
+To celebrate the latest impact factor of 17.016 we have made the most-cited articles from the past three years free to access.
 See the list here.

 Increasing incidence of colorectal cancer in young adults in Europe over the last 25 years

 Yogurt consumption and risk of conventional and serrated precursors of colorectal cancer